 - Published on Tuesday, 02 October 2012 10:31 02 October 2012

-- Written by RICHARD L. RUBENSTEIN, New English Review, October 2012
+- Contributed by RICHARD L. RUBENSTEIN, New English Review, October 2012 RICHARD L. RUBENSTEIN, New English Review, October 2012

 Of all the leaders I have known, few have meant more to me than the Rev. Sun Myung Moon.
 I first met him when I was invited to participate at the annual meeting of the International Conference on the Unity of the Sciences (ICUS) in Washington Thanksgiving weekend 1976.
 At the time, I was a fellow at the National Humanities Institute at Yale.
 When word got around that I had accepted the invitation, one well-connected member of the Yale faculty took me to lunch and urged me not to attend.
 I asked him, “Why?”
 He replied, “Haven’t you been reading about Rev. Moon in the newspapers?”
 My response was that I was a Harvard-trained historian of religion and was capable of forming my own opinion about both the man and his church.
 At the time, there was a great deal of hysteria about Rev Moon and his movement in the press.
 There were lurid reports that many of his followers had been “brainwashed” into joining his church.
 In addition, he conducted mass weddings which were very different than western weddings.
 As a result, the default option was to regard him as a nefarious force.
 In retrospect, I am very glad that my wife Betty, a Smith College graduate and a PhD in Art History, and I decided to find out for ourselves what this new religious movement was all about.
 After all, that is what I was trained for.